aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/polygon/generate-uv-coordinates/_index.md

 ### Step 6: Create a Node and Add Mesh to the Scene

+`Node` is an element in the scene graph that can hold geometry, transforms, and other properties.
-A `Node` represents an object instance in the scene graph.
-Adding the mesh to a node makes it renderable.
+`Node` represents an instance of a geometry in the scene graph.
+Adding the mesh to a node makes it renderable and ready for export.

 ```java
 Node node = scene.getRootNode().createChildNode(mesh);
 ```

-### Step 7: How to Export OBJ File Java
+### Step 7: Export OBJ File Java

+`FileFormat.WAVEFRONTOBJ` specifies the OBJ file format for saving the scene.
 Finally, write the entire scene—including our newly created UV coordinates—to an OBJ file, which can be opened in virtually any 3‑D tool.

 ```java